krzysztofskul/CADMDB2/README.md

     * refactor(config): aplication.properties data update to deploy
 * VER.#0.3-ALPHA-SNAPSHOT | TODO:
     * implement(functionality): add and remove room/department with recalculation of the area (TODO NEXT)
+    * fix: when add new room/department set the address from the parent if it is not filled by the user
     * implement(functionality): room data sheet
     * implement(functionality): recalculation of the costs and area of the department and hospital when data changes
     * implement(functionality): mounting type of the product